Cures for Democratic Disarray

 Another way to depart from the divisiveness of single-axis descriptors would be to consider political viewpoints as particles in quantum physics.
 Observers can't be sure where they are, let alone whether they are particles or waves at any moment.
 And they may change their behavior when an attempt is made to observe them.
 Despite the uncertainties, great breakthroughs are based on those understandings alone.

-So the next time you hear terms like left and right used (or shouted as epithets), think how Max Planck and Werner Heisenberg might consider such positions, or how they might sound as notes to a musician like Scriabin.
+So the next time you hear terms like left and right applied (or shouted as epithets), think how Max Planck and Werner Heisenberg might consider their positioning, or how various viewpoints might sound as notes to a musician like Scriabin.

 Listen for political leaders who know how to play notes together harmoniously.
 Such leaders are currently in short supply.
 Their pitches are likely to be other than those on a single, overused, and divisive axis.